sfp_2025_banniere_refonte_1.png

 In this session, we aim to bring together experts in the reciprocal links between physics and machine learning, focusing on computation on physical substrates, emerging phenomena in neural networks and, more generally, the physics of learning.

-Guest speaker: Rémi Monasson (Laboratoire de Physique Théorique de l'ENS) - Title to be announced.
+Guest speaker: Rémi Monasson (Laboratoire de Physique Théorique de l'ENS) - Title: Forty years of Boltzmann machines and counting.

 Wherever possible, the preferred language for oral presentations and posters will be English.